 The Christian Vasseur's music borrows as much from classical tradition as from popular music.

 It is free of any form of dogma with some great musicians as spiritual masters: Robert Fripp, Heitor Villa-Lobos, John Cage, Derek Bailey etc.

 As a polymorphic musician he every often takes part into interdisciplinary events where music combines itself with other artistic media, such as photography, video, dance and theatre.

-In theatrical events, his music acts as a counterpoint to the text, creating an extra voice, sometimes melodic, sometimes dissonant or noisy, based on the requirements of the staging, where acoustic and electronic sounds usually intermingle.
-Christian Vasseur plays lute too and composes new original music for this instrument.
+In theatrical events, his music acts as a counterpoint to the text, creating an extra voice, sometimes melodic, sometimes dissonant or noisy, based on the requirements of the staging.

 Photos: Patrick Leforestier, François Daumerie, Frédéric Ruffin, Gérard Rouy